-The RUGER® GOVERNMENT TARGET MODEL MARK IIITM has a longer, heavyweight barrel and is laser targeted at the factory, just like pistols delivered to the U.S. Government for target shooting and training.
+The RUGER® GOVERNMENT TARGET MODEL MARK IIITM has a longer, heavyweight barrel just like pistols delivered to the U.S. Government for target shooting and training.

 The RUGER® COMPETITION MODEL MARK IIITM has a slab-sided, heavyweight barrel with target grips.